-Discussion Meetings in September
+Discussion Meetings in March

-Saturday, September 13: 10:30 am - 12:30 pm, International District Library, 7601 Central Ave NE
+Saturday, March 14: 10:30 am - 12:30 pm, International District Library, 7601 Central Ave NE

-“What’s On Your Mind?” -- A free-wheeling, open and respectful discussion.
+“What’s On Your Mind?”-- A free-wheeling, open and respectful discussion.
 It's a great way to meet fellow humanists and discuss issues of the day.

-Saturday, September 20: 10:30 am - 12:30 pm, International District Library, 7601 Central Ave NE
+Saturday, March 21: 10:30 am - 12:30 pm, International District Library, 7601 Central Ave NE

 Discussion meetings are free and open to the public.
 No RSVP is required.